Sunereum-Labs/sunre-bond-simulator/README.md

 Effectively, the portfolio is "reset" every year (capital restored and profits taken); each year of simulation is independent of eachother.
 This allows for the capturing of intra-year depedent risks but disaggregates inter-year correlations/clusters of risks.
 This decision and protocal design choice aligns with the liquid and short-duration nature of Web3 financial products.
+Portfolios are randomly selected subject to user input variables such as state(s), min and max solar farm AC MW size, number of assets, etc.
+Selection of specific assets is easily configurable in the code-base down the road when required.
 The simulator runs _m_ portfolio iterations containing _n_ assets over _y_ historical weather years.
 This creates _m_ x _n_ x _y_ datapoints of risk.

-Details on protocol design, data sources, augmentations and assumptions on Notion: https://www.notion.so/Refiant-Simulator-1ecdd598bdb480939e38ff1098cdc9a9
+Details on protocol design, data sources, augmentations and assumptions, and US solar sites on Notion: https://www.notion.so/Refiant-Simulator-1ecdd598bdb480939e38ff1098cdc9a9

 ## Running the Simulator